Resource centers and connection points for regional development in Romania and across the entire Carpathian-Danubian-Pontic area.

 HUB Tourism

-The Tourism Hub develops integrated tourism products that capitalize on the cultural, natural, and gastronomic heritage of the Thracian region, promoting sustainable tourism.
+The Tourism Hub develops integrated tourism products that capitalize on the cultural, natural and gastronomic heritage of all Thracian regions and promotes sustainable tourism.
+We coordinate promotion campaigns that attract visitors to destinations and generate benefits for communities.

 HUB Agri-Food